Derecho-Project/derecho/README.md

 ### Prerequisites
 * Linux (other operating systems don't currently support the RDMA features we use)
 * A C++ compiler supporting C++17: GCC 7.3+ or Clang 7+
-* CMake 2.8.1 or newer
+* CMake 3.15.4 or newer
 * The OpenSSL SSL/TLS Library.
 On Ubuntu and other Debian-like systems, you can install package `libssl-dev`.
 We tested with v1.1.1f.
 But it should work for any version >= 1.1.1.
 * The "rdmacm" and "ibverbs" system libraries for Linux, at version 17.1 or higher.
 On Ubuntu and other Debian-like systems, these are in the packages `librdmacm-dev` and `libibverbs-dev`.
-* [`spdlog`](https://github.com/gabime/spdlog), a logging library, v1.3.1 or newer.
-On Ubuntu 19.04 and later this can be installed with the package `libspdlog-dev`.
-The version of spdlog in Ubuntu 18.04's repositories is too old, but if you are running Ubuntu 18.04 you can download the `libspdlog-dev` package [here](http://old-releases.ubuntu.com/ubuntu/pool/universe/s/spdlog/libspdlog-dev_1.3.1-1_amd64.deb) and install it manually with no other dependencies needed.
+* [`spdlog`](https://github.com/gabime/spdlog), a logging library, v1.12 or newer.
+On Ubuntu 24.04 and later this can be installed with the package `libspdlog-dev`.
 * The Open Fabric Interface (OFI) library: [`libfabric`](https://github.com/ofiwg/libfabric).
 Since this library's interface changes significantly between versions, please install `v1.12.1` from source rather than any packaged version. ([Installation script](https://github.com/Derecho-Project/derecho/blob/master/scripts/prerequisites/install-libfabric.sh))
 * Lohmann's [JSON for Modern C++](https://github.com/nlohmann/json) library, v3.9 or newer.
 This library is not packaged for Ubuntu, but can easily be installed with our [installation script](https://github.com/Derecho-Project/derecho/blob/master/scripts/prerequisites/install-json.sh).
 * \@mpmilano's C++ utilities, which are all CMake libraries that can be installed with "make install":